railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

    You can reach more information from certain relation fields in OpenERP.

-   * In the web client in read-only mode, a relation is commonly a hyperlink
+   * In the web client, a relation is commonly a hyperlink
      - it takes you to the main form for that entity, with all of the actions and links.

-   * In the web client in edit mode you can right-click in the field to get a context menu with links and other options.

-   * And in the GTK client you can right-click the field to get that same context menu.

    So one way or another you can rapidly reach the partner's: